-Soil fertility means the ability of a soil to sustain plant growth by providing essential plant nutrients and favourable chemical, physical and biological characteristics as a habitat for plant growth.
+Soil fertility means the ability of a soil to sustain plant growth by providing essential plant nutrients and favorable chemical, physical and biological characteristics as a habitat for plant growth.

-- A fertile soil will contain all the major nutrients for basic plant nutrition (e.g., Nitrogen, Phosphorus, and Potassium), as well as other nutrients needed in smaller quantities (e.g., Calcium, Magnesium, Sulfur, Iron etc.).
-Usually a fertile soil will also have some organic matter that improves soil structure, soil moisture retention, and also nutrient retention, and a pH between 6 and 7.
+- Fertile soil will contain all the major nutrients for basic plant nutrition (e.g., Nitrogen, Phosphorus, and Potassium), as well as other nutrients needed in smaller quantities (e.g., Calcium, Magnesium, Sulfur, Iron, etc.).
+Usually, fertile soil will also have some organic matter that improves soil structure, soil moisture retention, and also nutrient retention, and a pH between 6 and 7.

 - Soil fertility is a manageable soil property and its management is of utmost importance for optimizing crop nutrition to achieve sustainable crop production.

 Factors Governing Soil Fertility

 Some factors are involved in soil fertility.
 These are as follows:

 - Parent material: The fertility of soil depends on the chemical composition of the parent material from which it is derived.